Nixes/lp-trip-calc/README.md

 - Taps are in ascending order of DateTimeUTC
 - Cancelled trips use the same from and to StopId
 - Cancelled trips use the first DateTimeUTC as both the Started and Finished values

+## Issues

+- The DurationSecs in the example output is incorrect. the difference in mins between the Started and Finished times is 5 mins which is 300 seconds.
+The originally provided output says 900 seconds.